5.1 Blending in Math

 Problems of Practice in Math

-Your students are less engaged because they don't have control of their learning.
-I worked with a student and I gave him a lot of opportunity.
+Students are less engaged when they don't have control of their learning.
+I gave one student I worked with a lot of opportunities.
 I think with blended learning he had a way to choose how he wanted to learn.
-Sometimes he would even go to the quiet room and he would just listen to my videos and finish his tasks.
+Sometimes he would even go to the quiet room, and he would just listen to my videos and finish his tasks.

-Teachers Talk: Using Blended Teaching to Encourage Mathematical Discussion (1:40)
+Teachers Talk: Blending to Encourage Mathematical Discussion (1:40)